DARVO: What It Means, How It Works, and How to Respond

 You don’t have to win the argument.
 You do have to maintain your own clarity about what happened.
 Before and after difficult conversations, write down the facts.
 What did they do?
 How did it affect you?
 What are you asking for?
 This anchor helps you resist the disorientation.

 When the attack phase begins, your natural instinct is to defend yourself.
 That’s exactly what DARVO is designed to provoke.
-Instead of defending, redirect: “We can talk about your concerns separately.
-Right now, I’m addressing [the original issue].”
-You may need to say this multiple times.
+Instead of defending, redirect:

-Name the pattern (to yourself, at least)
+Name the pattern (sometimes)

 Set a boundary on the conversation itself

-“I’m not willing to continue a conversation where my experience is being denied.
-I know what happened, and I’m asking you to take responsibility for it.
-If you’re not willing to do that, we can revisit this later.”
-Then follow through.
-Leave the room.
-End the call.
-Do not continue engaging with someone who’s actively DARVO-ing you.
+“I am not willing to continue a conversation where my experience is being denied.
+I know what happened, and I’m asking you to take responsibility.
+If you are not willing to do that, we can revisit this later.”

 Seek outside perspective

 Talk to someone you trust about the exchange.
 Describe what happened factually.
 A third party can often identify the DARVO pattern immediately, even when you’re too deep in the interaction to see it clearly.
+A trauma-informed therapist who understands manipulation dynamics is often the difference between recognizing a single incident and recognizing a pattern.

 Document